viktorhul/file-uploader/README.md

 2. Run `docker-compose up -d`

 ## Other stuff
-* Make sure docker and docker-compose is up to date
+* Make sure docker and docker-compose are up to date